cyanff/sumi-chan/README.md

 If you encounter any issues or have questions about Sumi-chan, please don't hesitate to ask me on [Discord](https://discord.gg/CNGAZrahmA)!

 ## License
-Sumi-chan is released under the [MIT License](https://opensource.org/licenses/MIT).
+Sumi-chan is released under the MIT License
 Feel free to use, modify, and distribute the code as you see fit.